THE IMPORTANCE OF PROTEIN

 encourage vegetarians to at least eat eggs for their high-quality protein,

-particularly the sulfur-containing amino acids such as taurine,
+particularly the sulfur-containing substances such as taurine,

 cysteine and methionine.
+These are essential for eliminating

-are essential for eliminating toxic metals and synthetic chemicals to which we
+toxic metals and synthetic chemicals to which we are all exposed.
+I cannot emphasize enough the need for

-greatest abundance in animal proteins.
+(technically not an amino acid) found in greatest abundance in animal

 The